 As I sat on the commuter train, resenting the fact that a last-minute meeting had caused me to run late, I dreaded the four little words that awaited me as soon as I opened my front door: “What’s for dinner, Mom?”
 The answer I wanted to give, “Absolutely no idea, hon,” wasn’t going to work given the hectic evening that lay ahead (piano lessons and a school meeting).
 So I did what thousands of working moms do.
-I pulled out the cell and called the local pizzeria.
-One order for a large pie later, I felt my cheeks f lush with a mix of guilt and embarrassment as the order taker instantly recognized my voice and said, “Oh, hey, Rosemary.”
+Instead of figuring out what to cook for dinner, I pulled out the cell and called the local pizzeria.
+One order for a large pie later, I felt my cheeks flush with a mix of guilt and embarrassment as the order taker instantly recognized my voice and said, “Oh, hey, Rosemary.”

 Okay, I confess.
 I’m a food columnist and cookbook author, but I’m a regular at a pizza joint.
 In my defense, I’m also the mom of seven children, and I work full-time.
 Not so scandalous now, huh?
-As working moms, we all know that pit-in-your-stomach feeling when it’s six o’clock and there’s nothing cooking except your anxiety.
+As working moms, we all know that pit-in-your-stomach feeling when it’s 6 p.m. and you're pondering what to cook for dinner, but there’s nothing cooking except your anxiety.
 With everyone teetering on the verge of a meltdown (including you), the takeout trap is an easy one to fall into—it’s so fast.
 But it isn’t cheap, or healthy, and it does nothing for the guilt trip we’re always taking.
 So early on I decided that sitting down to dinner as a family would always be a huge priority for me.
 It’s the only time we’re all together, for better or worse, and though a home-cooked family meal may not happen every night (thus the pizzeria), I have learned a few tricks to make it happen most nights.
 Of course, the other challenge is to come up with dishes you can prepare in a hurry.
-The most creative among us has drawn a blank on what to make—and there are only so many rotisserie chicken recipes one family can stomach.
+The most creative among us has drawn a blank on what to cook for dinner—and there are only so many rotisserie chicken recipes one family can stomach.
 So I’m happy to share the practical solutions, shortcuts and go-to dishes I rely on—everything from shopping shortcuts to pantry must-haves.
 Try a few of these strategies and before you know it, you’ll be deleting the takeout numbers from speed dial.

 Those clutter-free kitchen counters that appear on TV, the ones showcasing nothing more than a vase of lilies and a bowl of lemons, are just silly in the eyes of a working mom.
 That said, taking the time to think about how you can make your kitchen as efficient as possible has a big time-saving payoff.